GmanF10/dev-fundamentals/README.md

 This repo is designed to be read by Claude in future Projects.
 Each tracking file is maintained and updated as learning progresses.
 The command journal, error patterns, and project state provide complete context for continuing where we left off.

 ## Session 2 Progress
-- Completing Git workflow mastery
+- Completing Git workflow mastery ✅
+- Terminal survival tier complete ✅
+- 8 new commands mastered in one session ✅